Want to Know Which Vein Treatment in New York Works Best?

 Pre-mixed foam sclerotherapy is a sterile, injectable version of foam sclerotherapy, in which the foam is primed, sealed, and delivered to the vein clinic ready for treatment.
 It has a particular advantage over regular foam, in that doctors don’t have to mix it onsite, which reduces the possibility of air embolisms.
 The compound is optimized with more nitrogen and CO2 so that it accelerates through the vein, deactivating faster, so air doesn’t mistakenly travel to the lungs.
 It’s potentially safer and definitively more potent than traditional foam injections.

-How Do NY Vein Clinics Use Pre-Mixed Foam Sclerotherapy?
+How Do Vein Clinics in New York City Use Pre-Mixed Foam Sclerotherapy?

 Pre-mixing the foam gives it a higher degree of safety, potency, and efficacy.
 Patients with recurrent vein disease are advised to consider this technique.
 Pre-mixed foam sclerotherapy supplants vein surgery for many patients, if a qualified vein specialist administers it.